 2. Take homeopathic Ledum 1M if embedded and you canâ€™t get the head out.

 4. While you await the results of the testing, we recommend starting on an herbal protocol.
 THOUGH if you get a rash, fever, stiff neck/joints, headache etc, begin antibiotics treatment right away.
 Doxycycline (not for kids under seven years old) 100 mg 2x/day.
 There is now evidence to suggest that the preventive, one-day course of doxycycline is not effective. * If the tick comes back positive, we recommend continuing treatment for at least 6 weeks.

-5. Get yourself tested (western blot), 4-6 weeks after initial tick bite, though is you have been on antibiotics, then the test may come back falsely negative.
+5. Get yourself tested (western blot), 4-6 weeks after initial tick bite, though is you have been on antibiotics, the test may come back falsely negative.

-We do have a Lyme prevention protocol available if you are interested.
+We do have a Lyme prevention protocol available.
 It is a tincture and homeopathic.
 Good for kids and pets too.

 *For references please see Dr. Betty Maloneâ€™s work on the prophylactic doses and duration of antibiotics